Variational quantum simulation using non-Gaussian continuous-variable systems: simulation of strongly correlated quantum many-body system

-We simulate variationally the BH model.
+\textbf{Numerical results on Bose--Hubbard model}---We simulate variationally the BH model with CV-VQE.
 Gaussian ansätze have been used to simulate classically the BH model,\cite{Gaussian_variational_BH_cirac} where the authors developed an efficient Gaussian tensor network algorithm for high performance classical simulation.
 As described above, we have as variational parameters the squeezing parameters and the parameters of the linear optical network.
-For $m$ modes, we have in total $m^2+m$ variables.
+For $N$ modes, we have in total $N^2+N$ variables.
 In Fig.\ \ref{fig:scaling_U_Addition} the energy of the ground state is computed when we vary the on-site interaction strength $U$.
 For very small $U$, we see a consistent deviation from the values of the exact diagonalization computed with a cut-off of up to 30 bosons per site.
 The values of the CV-VQE are much lower than the ED solution performed with Quspin \cite{quspin_scipost} at a fixed cut-off.
+The numerical simulation are performed in the gran canonical ensemble without fixing the particle number.
+The values of $\mu$ and $t$ are fixed to 1.
+We observe that the energy of the ground state is unbounded from below for $U=0$, as we permit an infinite accumulation of particles per site.